hams71/Dbt_Demo/README.md

   cd <project-name>
 ```

-- To load file from seeds folder to Stage Tables in snowflake
+- To load file from seeds folder to Stage Tables in snowflake.
 ```bash
   dbt seed
 ```